Coolmandfgfgdvcgfg/Synapse-ZUI/README.md

 # Synapse-Z UI

+Hey everyone, thank you for using my UI.
+This was a great learning experience for me, I am now working on a new version of my UI, this UI will no longer be updated, however it will continue to work completely fine if you choose to continue using it.
+I will update you all when my new UI is ready to be used.

 A remake of Synapse X's 2022 UI in C# specifically made for the Syn-Z executor, completely open source for anyone to modify and create their own UIs with.

 Synapse-Z Official [[Discord](https://discord.gg/synz)]